kall2sollies/StateMachineDemo/README.md

 This project is a sandbox project to play with Stateless within dependency injection context.
 Check out Stateless : https://github.com/dotnet-state-machine/stateless

+It's an implementation of a state-machine with 3 different workflows :

+* one with manager validation / declination process
+* two where everything is always validated / can be modified or canceled anytime

 # Results
 ````log
 [2024-10-16 23:50:27.632][INF]